Bra size: Other innovations

 The underwire was first added to a strapless bra in 1937 by André, a custom-bra firm.
 Patents for underwire-type devices in bras were issued in 1931 and 1932, but were not widely adopted by manufacturers until after World War II when metal shortages eased.

 In the 1930s, Dunlop chemists were able to reliably transform rubber latex into elastic thread.
 After 1940, "whirlpool", or concentric stitching, was used to shape the cup structure of some designs.
 The synthetic fibres were quickly adopted by the industry because of their easy-care properties.
 Since a brassiere must be laundered frequently, easy-care fabric was in great demand.

 Consumer fitting

 For best results, the breasts should be measured twice: once when standing upright, once bending over at the waist with the breasts hanging down.
 If the difference between these two measurements is more than 10 cm, then the average is chosen for calculating the cup size.
-A number of reports, surveys and studies in different countries have found that between 80% to 85% of women wear incorrectly fitted bras.
+A number of reports, surveys and studies in different countries have found that between 80% and 85% of women wear incorrectly fitted bras.

 In November 2005, Oprah Winfrey produced a show devoted to bras and bra sizes, during which she talked about research that eight out of ten women wear the wrong size bra.